-- (11) Now there came a dearth over all the land of Egypt and Chanaan, and great affliction: and our fathers found no sustenance. - (12) But when Jacob heard that there was corn in Egypt, he sent out our fathers first. - (13) And at the second time Joseph was made known to his brethren; and Joseph's kindred was made known unto Pharaoh. - (14) Then sent Joseph, and called his father Jacob to him, and all his kindred, threescore and fifteen souls. - (15) So Jacob went down into Egypt, and died, he, and our fathers, - (16) And were carried over into Sychem, and laid in the sepulchre that Abraham bought for a sum of money of the sons of Emmor the father of Sychem. - (17) But when the time of the promise drew nigh, which God had sworn to Abraham, the people grew and multiplied in Egypt, - (18) Till another king arose, which knew not Joseph. - (19) The same dealt subtilly with our kindred, and evil entreated our fathers, so that they cast out their young children, to the end they might not live. - (20) In which time Moses was born, and was exceeding fair, and nourished up in his father's house three months: - (21) And when he was cast out, Pharaoh's daughter took him up, and nourished him for her own son. - (22) And Moses was learned in all the wisdom of the Egyptians, and was mighty in words and in deeds. - (23) And when he was full forty years old, it came into his heart to visit his brethren the children of Israel.
+- (10) And delivered him out of all his afflictions, and gave him favour and wisdom in the sight of Pharaoh king of Egypt; and he made him governor over Egypt and all his house. - (11) Now there came a dearth over all the land of Egypt and Chanaan, and great affliction: and our fathers found no sustenance. - (12) But when Jacob heard that there was corn in Egypt, he sent out our fathers first. - (13) And at the second time Joseph was made known to his brethren; and Joseph's kindred was made known unto Pharaoh. - (14) Then sent Joseph, and called his father Jacob to him, and all his kindred, threescore and fifteen souls. - (15) So Jacob went down into Egypt, and died, he, and our fathers, - (16) And were carried over into Sychem, and laid in the sepulchre that Abraham bought for a sum of money of the sons of Emmor the father of Sychem. - (17) But when the time of the promise drew nigh, which God had sworn to Abraham, the people grew and multiplied in Egypt, - (18) Till another king arose, which knew not Joseph. - (19) The same dealt subtilly with our kindred, and evil entreated our fathers, so that they cast out their young children, to the end they might not live.

-- (11) Now there came a famine over all the land of Egypt and Canaan, and great affliction: and our forefathers found no food. g - (12) But when Jacob heard that there was corn in Egypt, he sent out our forefathers first - (13) And at the second time Joseph was made known to his brothers; and Joseph's kindred were made known to Pharaoh.^h - (14) Then Joseph sent, and called his father Jacob to him, and all his kindred, seventy-five souls.i - (15) So Jacob went down into Egypt, and died, he, and our forefathers, - (16) And were carried over into Sychem, and laid in the tomb that Abraham bought for a sum of money from the sons of Emmor the father of Sychem.1 - (17) But when the time of the promise drew near, which God had sworn to Abraham, the people grew and multiplied in Egypt, - (18) Until another king arose, who did not know Joseph.^k - (19) The same dealt subtly with our kindred, and treated our forefathers evilly, so that they cast out their young children, intending to kill them. - (20) During that time Moses was born, and was exceedingly fair, and nourished up in his father's house three months: - (21) And when he was cast out, Pharaoh's daughter took him up, and nourished him for her own son. - (22) And Moses was educated in all the wisdom of the Egyptians, and was mighty in words and in deeds. - (23) And when he was full forty years old, it came into his heart to visit his brothers the children of Israel.
+- (10) And delivered him out of all his afflictions, and gave him favor and wisdom in the sight of Pharaoh king of Egypt; and he made him governor over Egypt and all his house. - (11) Now there came a famine over all the land of Egypt and Canaan, and great affliction: and our forefathers found no food. § - (12) But when Jacob heard that there was corn in Egypt, he sent out our forefathers first. - (13) And at the second time Joseph was made known to his brothers; and Joseph's kindred were made known to Pharaoh.^h - (14) Then Joseph sent, and called his father Jacob to him, and all his kindred, seventy-five souls.i - (15) So Jacob went down into Egypt, and died, he, and our forefathers, - (16) And were carried over into Sychem, and laid in the tomb that Abraham bought for a sum of money from the sons of Emmor the father of Sychem.1 - (17) But when the time of the promise drew near, which God had sworn to Abraham, the people grew and multiplied in Egypt, - (18) Until another king arose, who did not know Joseph.^k - (19) The same dealt subtly with our kindred, and treated our forefathers evilly, so that they cast out their young children, intending to kill them.